Sixth Form - Home

 • Reading is entertaining

-Research suggests Children who read books often at age 10 and more than once a week at age 16 gain higher results in maths, vocabulary and spelling tests at age 16 than those who read less regularly.
-At King James’s your child will be encouraged to read in different ways throughout the curriculum in lesson time and your child will also be asked to read through homework’s set by subject teachers.
+At King James’s your child will be encouraged to read in different ways through the curriculum in lesson time and your child will also be asked to read through homework set by subject teachers.
 Each subject has chosen 5 important texts for each key stage that we recommend your child reads.
-All these books can be found in the library.
+Please see the section on ‘Curriculum Reads’ to find out which books we are encouraging students to read to deepen their knowledge in the subjects they learn.

 How will we encourage students to read at KJS?

-Reading in lessons is reading aloud – that when the teacher/teaching assistant or learning mentor reads aloud to the class.
-Pupils may be asked to re-read texts independently in close reading or subject lessons, or when undertaking assessments, but generally we won’t ask pupils to engage in “silent reading” during teaching time.
+Reading in lessons is reading aloud – that is when the teacher or teaching assistant reads aloud to the class.
+Pupils may be asked to re-read texts independently, in pairs or in groups, or when undertaking assessments, but generally we won’t ask pupils to engage in “silent reading” during teaching time.
 This is because this precious time with an expert teacher is not used to full effect when pupils are reading silently.
-Those pupils that can already read fluently may enjoy this time, but they are also capable of reading independently at home, and school should be a place they come to learn what they would not or can not do at home.
-However, more importantly, struggling readers are left without support during “silent reading” and will likely disengage causing them to fall further behind, and reinforcing for them that reading is not for them.
+Those pupils that can already read fluently may enjoy this time, but they are also capable of reading independently at home.
+However, more importantly, struggling readers are left without support during “silent reading” and will likely disengage causing them to fall further behind, and reinforcing that reading is not for them.

 Pupils will be rewarded for reading.
 In addition to giving positives to encourage reading, we will run competitions to support our reading programme.
 Students will gain house points for reading in lessons and outside the curriculum.
-The library also run the Accelerated Reader programme and students are rewarded for their effort, achievement and progress in the subject.
+The library also run the Accelerated Reader programme for students in Year 7 and students are rewarded for their effort, achievement and progress in the subject.
+Students who require additional support with reading get intervention through the Lexia reading programme.

 Year 7 Recommended Reads